Classical Guitar 101: String Names, Finger Names and More

 - Thumb = P (pulgar)

-- Little = C (chiquito. d, ñ, and ch are also used)
+- Little Finger = C (chiquito. d, ñ, and ch are also used)

 Fret Numbers on Guitar

 The frets are the horizontal lines on the image above.
-On guitar, these are the metal crosspieces on the guitar neck.
+On guitar, these are the metal crosspieces on the guitar neck (also referred to as the guitar fretboard).

 Frets are numbered.
 Zero (0) is the open string.
 This means no fingers are pressed on the string.